 Please contact Fr.
 Jirovsky or the school office and speak with Renee Kopf who works for advancement if you are willing to offer such generosity and assistance to our families and children.

 VOLUNTEERISM

-All families (Catholic and Non-Catholic) are asked to be generous in volunteering their time/services throughout the year for various projects at school.
+All families (Catholic and Non-Catholic) are asked to be generous in volunteering their time/services throughout the year for school projects.
 Opportunities for volunteering may be the Rescue Reading Program, Volunteer Parent/Grandparent, the Booster Club, the Home-School Association and other fund-raising activities and help with summer repair and clean up.

 ATTENDANCE/ABSENTEEISM

 ATTENDANCE: